MG-Musty/qingspoet/README.md

 # :heart: Qingspoet :smile:

 > Qingspoet: Is a true definition that gives overview expressions from the heart and soul,
 > which defines us as humans.
-In the creation of Man, Love, Emotions, and Affections
+In the creation of Man, Love, Emotions, Struggles, and Affections
 > was something that makes us different from any other living things in the universe.
 > This App was designed to help mankind to learn and to appreciate what love is.